Tírechán: Works

 Tírechán is known to have authored one work, the Collectanea.
-This is a biography of St. Patrick which have been preserved in the Book of Armagh.
-The Collectanea is often called a hagiography, however, it may be better described as an itinerarium.
+This is a biography of St. Patrick which has been preserved in the Book of Armagh.
+The Collectanea is often called a hagiography, but it may be better described as an itinerarium.
 Tírechán presents Patrick's journey through the north of Ireland and lists the various foundations he establishes along the way.
 Tírechán wrote in Latin, and historian Terry O’Hagan indicates that Tírechán’s work should be considered "a work in progress" in that he probably died before his work was complete.

 Tírechán says that he drew on the oral and written testimony of Bishop Ultán.
 Ultán was Tírechán's teacher.
 Tírechán wrote to promote the cult of Patrick, and he was especially critical of institutions associated with rival saints who possess foundations which Tírechán viewed as belonging to Patrick.
 He chastises the community of Columba and Clonmacnoise for appropriating foundations associated with Patrick.

 Tirechán has been credited, incorrectly, with authoring other texts.
 This includes the Catalogus Sanctorum Hiberniae, which Grosjean dated to c.900.
 Eoin Mac Neill had assigned Tírechán as the author of Vita tripartita Sancti Patricii, however, this has been roundly rejected.